heshuting555/Awesome-3DGS-Applications/README.md

     <a href="https://henghuiding.github.io/"><strong>Henghui Ding</strong></a>
   </p>

-💡 Welcome to the official repository of our journal paper.
+💡 Welcome to the official repository of our survey paper.

 📌 Please feel free to pull requests for any possibly missed wonderful work.